djoshi7796/Solder-Quality-Detection/src/README.md

 ### Display results

 Results are saved in the file *../results/results_exp13.csv* file.
 CELLS 12-14 are used to save and display the loss and accuracy curves.
+Loss and accuracy curves are saved in *../results/Acc-loss-curves/*
 CELL 15 performs predictions on the test set and displays accuracy, precision, recall and confusion matrix.

 **Please Note** :